aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

        --wrap="srun python get_dataset.py"
 ```

-It will creates a job named `get_dataset`  and dump outputs into `logs/get_dataset.out` .
+It will create a job named `get_dataset`  and dump outputs into `logs/get_dataset.out` .
 You can track the progress with the following command:

 ```bash
 tail -f logs/get_dataset.out
 ```

-The example output as follows:
+The example output is as follows:

 ```bash
 Downloading data: 100%|██████████| 1.35G/1.35G [02:49<00:00, 7.94MB/s]